liaoliao-24/liaoliao-24.github.io/_pages/computational-neuroscience.md

 ---
 I am now pursuing a Ph.D. degree in computational neuroscience at Yale University, understanding the computational principles of neural systems.

+On this page, I collect my writings and notes related to computational neuroscience.

 -----------